rackerlabs/technical-blog/_posts/2020-05-28-use-oracle-external-tables.md

 ### Conclusion

 External tables enable you to access data in the external sources as if it were in a table in the database.
-If users provide data in a spreadsheet or **CSV** format and you need to update database tables based on the excel sheet, an external table comes in handy.
+If users provide data in a spreadsheet or CSV format, and you need to update database tables based on the excel sheet, an external table comes in handy.